Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly provides use cases: 'when the principal asks for sparring partners, intellectual peers, "who else is wrestling with this," "who thinks like X," or "find me writers similar to this passage."'
-This gives clear guidance on when to invoke the tool.
+The description provides explicit use cases: 'Use when the principal asks for sparring partners, intellectual peers, "who else is wrestling with this," "who thinks like X," or "find me writers similar to this passage."'
+It does not mention when not to use it or name alternatives, but given there are no sibling tools, this is acceptable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.